Marie-Anne Collot

+Head of Peter the Great, study for the Bronze Horseman, c.
+1768—1770; Russian Museum, Saint Petersburg.

 Marie-Anne Collot (1748 - 24 February 1821) was a French sculptor.
 She was the student and daughter-in-law of Étienne Falconet and is most well known as a portraitist, close to the philosophic and artistic circles of Diderot and Catherine the Great.

 Falconet's student

 Marie-Anne Collot was born in Paris and started to work as a model at the age of 15 in the workshop of Jean-Baptiste II Lemoyne.
 He had a determining influence on her career as a portraitist.
 She then entered Etienne Falconet's workshop, who was a close friend of Diderot.
 She became Falconet's pupil and faithful friend.
 Her younger brother became an apprentice at the publisher's André le Breton, who was one of the four publishers of Diderot and D'Alembert's Encyclopédie.

 Early sculptures

 Her first works consisted of terracotta busts of Falconet's friends including Diderot, the actor Préville in the role of Sganarelle in “Le médecin malgré lui” by Molière, and Prince Dimitri Alexeievich Galitzine, Russian ambassador.
 Many other works are now lost.

-From then on everyone recognised her talent, sincerity and lively spirit.